Ficool

 We ate dinner with a sense of mutual smugness.
 I even put on music while we cleaned up.
 Charlie tolerated it for a full three songs before muttering something about "kids these days" and hiding in the garage.

-I finished homework at the kitchen table, then joined him to go over paint options.
+I finished homework at the kitchen table, then pulled him in to go over paint options.

 "I like this one," he said, pointing at the swatch labeled Smoked Sunset.